carnivuth/computer_vision/pages/object_detection/TEMPLATE_PATTERN_MATCHING.md

 # TEMPLATE PATTERN MATCHING

-The model image is slid across the target image till a dissimilarity or dissimilarity function is minimized/maximized
+The model image is slid across the target image till a dissimilarity or similarity function is minimized/maximized

 ![](Pasted_image_20240423114915.png)